Skip to main content

 2 mentions Positive Neutral Negative

-The game experiences stability issues, including buggy puzzles that lead to soft locks and occasional performance problems such as FPS drops and freezes during material gathering.
+The game suffers from stability issues including buggy puzzles that cause soft locks and occasional performance problems such as FPS drops and freezes during material gathering.
+These issues can disrupt gameplay and hinder the overall experience.

 • “Buggy puzzles cause soft locks.”